sematext/docs/docs/monitoring/inventory.md

 - Total disk size,
 - Hard disk drives information.

-In addition view of the packages is available giving a view over the packages installed on a given system including:
+In addition, an overview of all the installed packages on a given system is available.
+This includes:

 - Installation source,
 - Package name,